-This easy buttercream frosting recipe is made with butter and powdered sugar.
+This easy almond buttercream frosting recipe is made with butter and powdered sugar.
 This frosting is perfect for decorating cakes and cupcakes.

 Ingredients

-Butter - to make the buttercream, always use unsalted cream butter.
+Butter - to make the buttercream, always use unsalted butter.
 If you want to make lactose-free buttercream, you can replace it with plant-based butter or margarine if necessary.

 Powdered sugar - because powdered sugar grains are a lot smaller than regular sugar, it is more easily absorbed by the butter.
 This gives you a velvety soft buttercream.
+Don't have powdered sugar?
+No problem.
+I have a step-by-step guide on how to make your own powdered sugar from granulated sugar.

-If you love chocolate you will love my chocolate frosting with cocoa powder recipe!
+If you love chocolate, you will love my chocolate frosting with cocoa powder recipe!

 Because the butter in this recipe has a neutral flavor, you can add almost every flavor you like.
 These flavors are my favorite:

-- Coffee: add a tablespoon of instant coffee into the milk for a delicious mocha buttercream.
+- Coffee: Add a tablespoon of instant coffee into the milk for a delicious mocha buttercream.

-- Strawberry: mash or mash a few strawberries and stir them into the butter.
+- Strawberry: Mash or mash a few strawberries and stir them into the butter.
 It is then not always necessary to add some milk.

 - Orange: Replace the milk with orange juice and add a drop of orange food coloring if necessary for an extra intense orange color.

-- Lemon - add two tablespoons of lemon juice and possibly some lemon zest for a fresh lemon cream.
+- Lemon: Add two tablespoons of lemon juice and possibly some lemon zest for a fresh lemon cream.

 My tips for this recipe